pagkly/Zed/Investopedia4/Mark Zuckerberg Definition.md

 ## Facebook Acquisitions

-Facebook has acquired dozens of companies over the years, including Instagram for $1 billion in 2012,9 WhatsApp for $22 billion in cash and shares in 2014,10 Oculus VR for $2 billion in 2014,11 and a number of other companies ranging from [[artificial intelligence]](https://www.investopedia.com/terms/a/artificial-intelligence-ai.asp) (AI) to identification platforms.
+Facebook has acquired dozens of companies over the years, including Instagram for $1 billion in 2012,9 WhatsApp for $22 billion in cash and [[Shares|shares]] in 2014,10 Oculus VR for $2 billion in 2014,11 and a number of other companies ranging from [[artificial intelligence]](https://www.investopedia.com/terms/a/artificial-intelligence-ai.asp) (AI) to identification platforms.